Paula Acevedo

 Program and Development Director 2015-Present

-neighborhood of Chicago since 2015, alongside her husband Antonio.
+Paula (She, her, hers) has been the co-director of El Paseo Community Garden in the Pilsen neighborhood of Chicago since 2015, alongside her husband Antonio.
 She is responsible for communications, outreach, programming, grant-writing, marketing, event planning and anything else that is needed.
-She enjoys applying her background in Architecture (‘10 UIC Alumna) for place-making and community-driven design.
-She completed the University of Illinois Extension’s Master Urban Farmer Program in 2016 and the Openland’s Garden Keepers Program in 2015.
+She enjoys applying her background in Architecture for place-making and community-driven design.
 In the garden, her driving passion is serving the seniors and children through the creation of projects and programming.
-Most recently, she co-produced the ’20-’22 documentary film series “Nuestra Herencia” which highlights elders in the garden.
-She serves on the Chicago River Ecology & Governance Task Force and the Chicago Infrastructure Reuse Network and strives to address the inequities and negative impacts of greenspace and infrastructure improvements, such as the proposed rails-to-trails project along the garden.
+For example, the ’20-’22 documentary film series “Nuestra Herencia” which highlights elders in the garden.
 The garden has given her a sense of community in Pilsen and has strengthened the connection with her Mexican heritage.
 When she is not doing garden work, she enjoys craft projects and playtime with her son.

 Antonio Acevedo